Skip to main content

 Organize and browse photos

-• Windows and Mac sync: Install our desktop app, and all your photos will appear in folders you can access from Windows File Explorer and macOS Finder.
-Organize them into subfolders or make adjustments in image editing software, just like any other file.
-Any changes you make will update on other devices connected to your account.
+• Windows and Mac sync — In the Dropbox desktop app, you’ll find all your photos in folders you can access from Windows File Explorer and macOS Finder.
+Organize them into subfolders or edit them in your favorite software, just like any other file.
+Your changes will update on other devices connected to your Dropbox account.

-• Image previews: View over 35 image file types from dropbox.com or our mobile app.
-You can preview common files like JPEG, PNG, TIFF, and GIF; app-specific types like Photoshop and Illustrator; raw formats like CR2, DCR, and DNG; and even iOS HEIC photos.
+• Image previews — View over 35 image file types from dropbox.com or our mobile app.
+Preview common files like JPEG, PNG, and GIF; app-specific types like Photoshop and Illustrator; raw formats like CR2, DCR, and DNG; and even iOS HEIC photos.
 Best of all, there’s no need for special photo software.

-• Image tagging: Find your photos fast by adding searchable hashtags to individual photos or an entire folder.
+• Image tagging — Add searchable hashtags to individual photos or an entire folder to find files fast.

 A collection of photos that have been saved in Dropbox